Chad & Jeremy: 1966

 Clyde returned from London after about nine months away.
 In February, Chad & Jeremy played at the 1966 Sanremo Music Festival, singing a version of Sergio Endrigo's composition "Adesso sì", which was released as a single by CBS Italy.
 Around the same time, Columbia released a new Chad and Jeremy single in the US, the Dylanesque "Teenage Failure", which peaked at No. 131.
 In April, Columbia released Chad & Jill's "The Cruel War" as a single that is backed with "I Can't Talk to You".
 The single reached No. 110 on the Billboard Bubbling Under Hot 100.
 Jill, who had never sought the working partnership, was happy to let it go.
 Her husband later said, "I thought I needed to go out there with someone ...
 It really wasn't fair to expect her to do that".

 Chad & Jeremy began to work in earnest again and recorded the album Distant Shores, which was released in August 1966.
-The title song was composed by their bassist James William Guercio, who later enjoyed fame as a producer for Chicago and Blood Sweat and Tears.
+The title song was composed by their bassist James William Guercio, who later enjoyed fame as a producer for Chicago and Blood, Sweat & Tears.
 "Distant Shores" was their last Top 40 hit; it reached US No. 30 in August while a second single "You Are She" peaked at No. 87 in November.

 Chad & Jeremy were far more popular in the US than at home.
 The duo had 11 songs enter the US Hot 100—seven of which peaked in the Top 40—between 1964 and 1966.
 In February 1966, the British music magazine NME said the duo had applied for US citizenship and that as American citizens, they would be eligible for military conscription and they had no wish to fight in the Vietnam War.
 The practicalities of constantly renewing US work permits were problematic.